stevsharp/BlazorFluxor/README.md

 https://mudblazor.com/
 - **CRUD Operations**: Manage a list of items with functionality to create, read, update, and delete records using EF Core https://learn.microsoft.com/en-us/ef/core/
-- **Data Persistence**: Uses a mock backend to simulate CRUD operations.

 ## Installation